-12.2.2 Adoption
+13.2.2 Adoption

-12.2.2.1 Principles for the adoption of a new or revised Question
+13.2.2.1 Main elements regarding the adoption of a new or revised Question

-12.2.2.1.1 A draft Question (new or revised) shall be considered to be adopted by the Study Group if not opposed by any delegation representing a Member State attending the meeting or responding to the correspondence.
+13.2.2.1.1 A draft Question (new or revised) shall be considered to be adopted by the Study Group if not opposed by any delegation representing a Member State attending the meeting.
 If a delegation of a Member State opposes the adoption, the Chairman of the Study Group shall consult with the delegation concerned in order for the objection to be resolved.
 In the case where the Chairman of the Study Group cannot resolve the objection, the Member State shall provide in written form the reason(s) for its objection.

-12.2.2.1.2 If there is an objection to the text that cannot be resolved, the Study Group Chairman shall, taking into account the views expressed by the delegations of the Member States attending the meeting:
+13.2.2.1.2 If there is an objection to the text that cannot be resolved, the Study Group Chairman shall, taking into account the views expressed by the delegations of the Member States attending the meeting: